athos/pogonos/README.md

 ```

 All the render functions mentioned above are more suitable for one-shot
 rendering.
-If you want to render the same template with different contexts
+But if you want to render the same template with different contexts
-over and over again, it would be more efficient to prepare a parsed template
+over and over again, it would be more efficient to prepare a *parsed template*
 prior to rendering.

 To prepare a parsed template, use `parse-string` (or `parse-file` / `parse-resource`